 High-speed designs would also try to use small component packages such as BGA, LGA, MSOP, etc., instead of larger packets.

 Image 1: A microcontroller with traces going to an external connector

 The following section will highlight the main design challenges when it comes to designing high-speed PCBs

-Since even minimal changes in PCB characteristics can affect signal behaviour, it is essential for your manufacturer to have tight tolerances.
+Since even minimal PCB characteristics can affect signal behavior, your manufacturer needs to have tight tolerances.

 2.2 Availability of high-speed material

 Beyond certain speeds, you may start to require the use of unique PCB material if the signals get too fast.

 Standard FR4 based fiberglass is not the best when it comes to designing high-speed boards.
 A few of the PCB materials used for high-speed designs are enhanced FR-4, Polyamide, PTFE.

 Another critical factor, especially in multi-layer boards, is selecting the right Layer Stackup, were to have a thick prepreg layer, where to have your power and ground planes, and also the separation between the sheets.
 All these factors, when chosen correctly, will improve signal integrity.

 2.4 Board to Board Interconnections